bhushhhhann/cipher-vault/README.md

 ##  **Menu Options**

-1.List all saved website passwords
+1. List all saved website passwords
-2.Add a new password
+2. Add a new password
-3.Update an existing password
+3. Update an existing password
-4.Delete a password
+4. Delete a password
-5.Access (View) a password ← requires PIN
+5. Access (View) a password ← requires PIN
-6.Exit the program
+6. Exit the program

 ##  **Example Stored Data (`password_manager.txt`)**